cert-manager/website/content/docs/contributing/google-season-of-docs/2022/improve-navigation-and-structure.md

 By making it easier for each group to find the information they need we aim to reduce the number of support queries.

+## Audiences

+### New User

+Has never used cert-manager and may never have used Kubernetes.
+Wants to find out what cert-manager can offer.
+May have heard about cert-manager in another tutorial.
+May want to know what are the alternatives to cert-manager and the tradeoffs.
+Needs to install cert-manager quickly so that they evaluate it on their laptop.
+Needs to learn basic configuration of cert-manager.
+Needs to understand what are the next steps.

+### Ongoing User

+A programmer who wants to deploy a TLS protected APP.
+Knows that cert-manager has been installed by their cluster administrator.
+Has an existing Issuer or ClusterIssuer.
+Needs to know how to create a Certificate which is appropriate for their application.
+E.g.
+* Create a certificate for their PostgreSQL database
+* Create an certificate for their Ingress / Gateway Needs to know how to debug why their certificate hasn’t renewed Needs to understand the error messages on cert-manager Certificates and Certificate requests Needs to know which errors they can fix and which errors require assistance from their cluster administrator.

+### Cluster Administrator

+Knows Kubernetes.
+Has a long running cert-manager installation.
+Wants to know how to configure it and upgrade it for optimum performance.
+Wants to optimise for large numbers of certificates.
+Wants to upgrade from older versions.
+Wants to monitor cert-manager performance
+Wants to set up alerts to notify them when cert-manager goes wrong.
+May want to configure cert-manager for multiple cloud providers.
+May want to get cert-manager working with some other cluster scoped system like Istio or knative.

+### Integrator

+May want to allow cert-manager users to make use of a custom Certificate service.
+May want to integrate cert-manager with a DNS API for ACME DNS01.
+May want to depend on cert-manager for managing TLS certificates for a higher level system.
+Needs to learn how to write plugins / extensions for cert-manager.
+Needs links to state-of-the-art examples of plugins and extensions.

+### New Contributor

+Wants to report a bug in cert-manager.
+Wants to fix a bug in cert-manager.
+Wants to suggest a feature for cert-manager.
+Wants to implement a feature for cert-manager.
+Needs to learn how to navigate the cert-manager code.
+Learn cert-manager coding standards and house style.
+Needs to know how to run the tests for cert-manager.

 ## Scope

 The scope of this project is as follows: